 Goal CONS-1.
-Preserve natural resources, including but not limited to: scenic vistas, aesthetics, and vital estuarine areas for fisheries and wildlife protection.
+Preserve natural resources, including but not limited to scenic vistas, aesthetics, and vital estuarine areas for fisheries and wildlife protection.

-Identify the resources of the region including fish, wildlife, timber, estuaries, shorelines, beaches, scenic areas, fragile ecological areas, land, water, and air.
-Further, identify standards, which will guarantee a continuing supply of these resources in sufficient quality and quantity to meet all of the region's foreseeable needs with an excess to absorb accidental losses, or economic slumps, which might occur.
+Identify the resources of the region including fish, wildlife, timber, estuaries, shorelines, beaches, scenic areas, critical areas, land, water, and air.
+The city's development regulations are designed to enhance these goals.